emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 The creature is an ally to you and your companions.
 In combat, the creature shares your initiative count, but it takes its turn immediately after yours (including on the turn you summoned it).
 It obeys your verbal commands (no action required by you).
 If you issue such a commond or don’t issue any commands, it takes the Dodge action and uses its move to avoid danger.
 The spell lasts for 1 hour or until dispelled.
 If the spell lasts for the full hour or you are knocked unconcious while the spell is active, the creature doesn't disappear.
 Instead, you lose your control over the diabolic spirit and it becomes hostile towards you.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 #### Diabolic Spirit